Skip to Content

 7. 1794 Boulton and Anville Wall Map of Africa

-The map is unique in that it attempts to compile all of the accurate scientific knowledge of the African continent available at the time.
+The map is unique in that it attempts to compile all of the accurate scientific knowledge of the African continent at the time.

 8. Johnson’s Africa 1862